tanmay67/chatbot/README.md

 <br>

 - Create a Github repository
-- Implement a chat UI where users can send and receive messages in real-time (Use OpenAI APIs 🤖🔐)
+- Implement a chat UI where users can send and receive messages in real-time (Using RapidAPI ChatGPT Api)
 - The UI should have a list of chat messages, an input field to type messages, and a send button
 - Messages should be displayed with the conversation name, timestamp, and content datealarm_clockscroll
 - The data does not need to be persistent